 Challenges of zero trust

-If the previous section hasn’t already made it clear, a zero trust policy, while extremely beneficial, is also a lot of work.
+If the previous section hasn’t already made it clear, adopting a zero trust policy, while extremely beneficial, can be quite complex.

-With rapid growth in the number of devices each user has, the number of applications across a business, and the different ways to store and access data, such as the cloud, there are many factors that must be juggled when building a zero trust framework.
+With rapid growth in the number of devices each user has, the number of applications across a business, and the different ways to store and access data, including the cloud, there are many factors to juggle when building a zero trust framework.
+But as long as you address the risks associated with the core concept behind zero trust - eliminate implicit trust and validate every interaction - your enterprise will realise significant security improvements, and even cost reductions.